Museum of Namibian Music

 GALLERY 5: The Namibian Musical Hall of Fame

-Ondjugo goongalelo ya tseyika nawa koyendji yiihikomwa yaNamibia (Oshindonga)
+Ondjugo goongalelo ya tseyika nawa koyendji yiihikomwa yaNamibia (Oshindonga) - GALLERY 6: When We Dance

-• GALLERY 7: Our Temporary Exhibition Gallery
+Djxani (Ju Hoansi) - GALLERY 7: Our Temporary Exhibition Gallery

 We would also like to use this gallery as a space for temporary exhibitions.
 MUNAMU can give birth to these displays that can then travel, in a mobile version, around Namibia.
 If people can’t reach the Museum of Namibian Music then these mobile exhibitions will be able to reach people!